csc-training/hpc-python/docs/mooc/numerical-computing/temporary-arrays.md

 ### Broadcasting and temporary arrays

 Broadcasting approaches can also lead to unexpected temporary arrays.
-For example, let use consider the calculation of the pairwise distance of **M** points in three dimensions.
+For example, let us consider the calculation of the pairwise distance of **M** points in three dimensions.

 Input data is a M x 3 array and output is a M x M array containing the